br1code/habits-together/README.md

 #### `GET /api/users/profile` ✅

+Retrieves information about a User.

+- **Query Parameters:**

+  - `userId` (optional): Optional user to filter by.
-Retrieves information about the authenticated user.
+    - If `userId` isn't provided, the endpoint returns information about the authenticated user.
+    - Otherwise the endpoint returns information about the given user.

+Example: `/api/users/profile?userId={uuid}`

 - **Response:**